-This monumental arch was constructed in 203 CE in recognition of unprecedented Roman victories over the Parthians in the dying years of 2nd century CE.
-It was under Septimius Severus’ rule that Rome was able to successfully suppress a raging civil war among the neighboring states.
-But the icing on the cake came when he immediately declared war on the Parthian empire and brought the Parthians to their knees.
-In recognition of his feats, the Roman senate had one of the most beautifully decorated triumphal arches erected on his return back in Rome.
+This monumental arch was constructed in 203 AD in recognition of the unprecedented Roman victories over the Parthians in the dying years of the second century.
+It was under Septimius Severus’ rule that Rome was able to successfully suppress a raging civil war among its neighboring states.
+But the icing on the cake came when he immediately declared war on the Parthian Empire and brought the Parthians to their knees.
+In recognition of his achievements, the Roman Senate had one of the most beautifully decorated triumphal arches erected on his return to Rome.

-It used to have a bronze gilded inscription placed as homage to Septimius and his two sons Caracalla and Geta for having restored and expanded the Roman Republic.
-It was quite a unique triumphal monument by all standards in the contemporary Rome.
-Even today, despite some heavy damages, it stands tall as a lasting reminiscence to the once flamboyant Roman Republic.
+Originally, it had a bronze gilded inscription as homage to Septimius and his two sons Caracalla and Geta for having restored and expanded the Roman Republic.
+It was a unique triumphal monument by all standards in contemporary Rome.
+Even today, despite some heavy damage, it stands as a lasting reminder of the once flamboyant Roman Republic.

-One of the major attraction and a remarkable archaeological site in present day Lebanon, Baalbeck is placed among some of the most spectacular wonders of the ancient world.
-It also happens to be one of the largest, prestigious and well preserved Roman temples built in the ancient Roman era.
-The first of the Baalbek temples were constructed in 1st century BC and in the subsequent 200 years, the Romans built three different temples – each dedicated to the god of Jupiter, Bacchus and Venus respectively.
+A major attraction and a remarkable archaeological site in present-day Lebanon, Baalbek is considered as one of the most spectacular wonders of the ancient world.
+It also happens to be one of the largest, most prestigious, and most well-preserved Roman temples built in the ancient Roman era.
+The first of the Baalbek temples was constructed in the first century BC and over the next 200 years, the Romans built three more, each dedicated to the gods Jupiter, Bacchus, and Venus respectively.

-The largest temple among them was the temple of Jupiter, which had 54 titanic granite columns lined up – each giant column was around 70 feet tall.
-Although only six of those columns survive today, the sheer scale of their massiveness gives ample of reflection to the grandeur of Baalbek temples.
-After the fall of Roman civilization, the Baalbek temples suffered from numerous thefts, war and natural calamities.
-But fortunately, it is still able to reflect its majestic aura to this day, with thousands of visitors visiting the famous Baalbek temples every year.
+The largest temple among them was the Temple of Jupiter, which had 54 huge granite columns, each one around 70 feet (21 meters) tall.
+Although only six of these columns survive today, their sheer scale is enough to show the majesty of the Baalbek temples.
+After the fall of Rome, the Baalbek temples suffered from theft, war, and natural disaster, but they are still able to conjure up the aura of magnificence to this day, with thousands of people visiting the famous Baalbek temples every year.

 8. Library of Celsus

-Named after the famous former governor of the City of Ephesus, the Library of Celsus was actually a monumental tomb dedicated to Gaius Julius Celsus Polemaeanus.
-This amazing piece of Roman architecture was constructed under the orders of Celsus’s son Galius Julius Aquila.
-It was also a popular repository for important documents and at the height of its use, the library of Celsus housed over 12,000 different scrolls.
+Named after the famous former governor of the city of Ephesus, the Library of Celsus was actually a monumental tomb dedicated to Gaius Julius Celsus Polemaeanus.
+This amazing piece of Roman architecture was constructed on the orders of Celsus’ son Galius Julius Aquila.
+It was also a popular repository for important documents and at the height of its use, the Library of Celsus housed over 12,000 different scrolls.

 7. Pont du Gard

-Pont du Gard or the bridge of the Gard (a literal translation) is one of the surviving aqueducts constructed by the Roman Empire.
-Located in present day southern France, it was built somewhere in the middle of first century AD.
-This aqueduct was constructed without use of any mortar – the Roman engineers built this three storey masterpiece by fitting together massive blocks of precisely cut stones.
-These huge blocks of stones weighed up to 6 ton, and the bridge itself measured up to 360 meters at its highest point.
+This aqueduct was constructed without the use of any mortar; Roman engineers built this three-story masterpiece by fitting together massive blocks of precisely cut stones.
+These huge blocks of stone weighed up to six tonnes each, and the bridge itself measured up to 1180 feet (360 meters) at its highest point.